Fetal growth restriction (FGR) is a condition in which an unborn baby (fetus) is

 - Problem with genes or chromosomes

 pregnant woman doesn’t have symptoms of FGR.
-But a baby with FGR may have certain signs
+But a baby with FGR may have certain

 after birth, such as: